Living in Washington, DC

 When working on the budget for your internship, start with your housing costs first.
 Be sure to look at our tips on our Housing page.
 Once you’ve done that, start working the items below into the budget as well.

 You’re going to need a way to get around the city once you get there.
 One of the easiest ways to do that is the Metro, DC’s subway system.
 The Metro offers an easy, accessible, and safe way to travel around the city.
 It is open from 5a to 3a every day.
 The total cost of a trip is dependent on when and how far you travel.

 Most students rely on the Metro to get to and from work as well as moving around the city.
 We recommend that you get a SmarTrip® card before you get to DC.
 These are available on the website, or you can purchase one at selected stations once you get to Washington.

-Overall, the Metro is very fast, coming about every 2-3 minutes during rush hour and every 10-15 minutes in later, low-traffic hours (this is especially true at night!).
-You can check the exact time of your trains next arrival by selecting your station.
+Overall, the Metro is fairly reliable and quick.
+Trains come and go every 2-3 minutes during rush hour and every 10-15 minutes in low-traffic hours (particularly at night).
+You can check the exact time of your train’s arrival/departure by looking up the schedule for your station.

 You are obviously going to need to buy groceries while in DC.
 Once you find a place to live, walk around your neighborhood, or search it out online, to see what shopping is near you.
 No matter where you live, there is usually a store either walking distance or one train stop away from residence.

 If there is not a grocery store close by, or if you are terribly busy, some students have used services like Peapod.com or Instacart.
 These are services that will deliver groceries to your residence.
 Prices are similar to those found at local grocery stores in DC with a fee to deliver the food to you.